Speech-Arena/speech_df_arena/README.md

 - The configuration settings from the original config files for AASIST, RawNet2 and RawGatST have been hardcoded in the model definitions inside `./Models`
 - Checkpoints and configuration files for some of the systems currently on the leaderboard can be found [here](https://drive.google.com/file/d/1iajJbXtrTDgyvxQYBA44V9_-nd9RaMzj/view?usp=sharing)

+## 2. Data Preparation

-## 2. Create metadata.csv for any desired dataset with below format:
+We support evaluation on any custom or existing dataset.
+Simply create metadata.csv for any desired dataset as stated below :

 ```
 file_name,label
-/path/to/audio1,spoof
-/path/to/audio2,bonafide
+absolute/path/to/audio1,spoof
+absolute/path/to/audio2,bonafide
 ...

 ```
 NOTE : The labels should contain "spoof" for spoofed samples and "bonafide" for real samples.
-       All the file_name paths should be absolute
+       All the paths should be absolute

 ### 3. Evaluation

 Example usage :
 `$python evaluate.py [options]`